sarahbarron/ICT2-MoviesAPI-ReactJS/README.md

 ## Overview.

----

-The concept of this project was to expand the Movie App for movie fans, where the main objectives were for a movie fan to be able to view a page of movies from different categories, save their favorite movies to their favorites page, view actors and actresses from a movie, view other movies that this cast member has appeared in and save these cast members to favorites cast page.
+The concept of this project was to expand the Movie App for movie fans, where the main objectives were for a movie fan to view a list of movies from different categories, save their favorite movies from every category to their favorite movies list, view actors and actresses from a movie, view other movies that this cast member has appeared in and save these cast members to favorites cast list.
 The user can also search for any movie of their choice via the search form.

 - Authentication page
   - Login
     - Form to allow email & password login via firebase
-    - google authentication sign login via firebase
+    - google authentication login via firebase
   - Register
     - Form to allow email & password registration via firebase
     - google authentication registration via firebase